Monstera Blätter mit Variegeation

 • a natural genetic predisposition

-• an illness or a nutrient deficiency.
+• a disease or nutrient deficiency.

 Chlorophyll deficiency as a cause